Wilderness Survival, Tracking, and Awareness - RSS Feed

 never eat fungus

-Warning - Bush Tucker Plant Foods WARNING: Never eat plants that are growing in an area where they may have been sprayed with pesticides or herbicides (weed killers), or where the water supply to the area could be polluted, such as from urban or industrial run-off.
+Warning - Edible Weeds WARNING: Never eat plants that are growing in an area where they may have been sprayed with pesticides or herbicides (weed killers), or where the water supply to the area could be polluted, such as from urban or industrial run-off.
+Never eat any part of any wild growing plant unless you are certain you can identify it.
+Being certain means you have developed a maturity of skill in identifying plants.
+It does not mean you are pretty sure it looks just like "that plant you saw once on some website".

 Tasks Where You Are Actually Eating Stuff